BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 Evil models may not target a Hobbit with shooting attacks.
 Additionally, any Hobbit that loses its final Wound is not slain but knocked unconscious; they count as being under the effects of the *Paralyse* Magical Power.
 Uruk-hai models treat Hobbit models as Light Objects.

-**PARTICIPANTS**

-**Good:** Boromir of Gondor; Meriadoc Brandybuck; Peregrin Took.

-All Good models have an Elven Cloak.

-**Evil:** Uruk-hai Scout Captain with two-handed weapon; 18 Uruk-hai Scouts: 6 with shield, 6 with Uruk-hai bow, 6 with no additional wargear.

 ![](../media/scenarios/quest_of_the_ringbearer/boromirs_redemption.jpg)

 ---

 ## BREAKING OF THE FELLOWSHIP

+**PARTICIPANTS**

+**Good:** Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin; Boromir of Gondor.

+All Good models have an Elven Cloak.

+**Evil:** Lurtz with shield; Uruk-hai Scout Captain with two-handed weapon; 24 Uruk-hai Scouts: 8 with shield, 8 with Uruk-hai bow, 8 with no additional wargear.

 **LAYOUT**